Foot problems are one of the most common complications of diabetes, and the most feared.

 We teach foot experts how to deliver effective education of diabetic foot care, so that they, in turn, can train their colleagues and tell their patients how best to look after their feet.

 D-Foot International also offers hands-on e-learning modules and a global data collection platform.
 We work with local shoemakers to make better and adapted shoes made from materials that are cheap, durable and readily available.

 Educating people with diabetes, training healthcare professionals and encouraging policy-makers to act, are key to achieving a better outcome.

 When you lose a limb, you lost part of your identity, profoundly affecting your own life as well as that of the people dear and near to you.

 Let’s not allow that to happen if it doesn’t have to.

-a lower limb is amputated due to diabetes
+We must end avoidable lower limb amputations due to diabetes worldwide.